Ivica Horvat: Managerial career

 From 1961 until 1979 Horvat worked as manager, in the beginning as assistant at Eintracht Frankfurt and became successor of the manager legend Paul Oßwald in 1964.
 But Frankfurt could not convince in the Bundesliga and Horvat was sacked in 1965.
 He was succeeded by Elek Schwartz.

 With Dinamo Zagreb he won the Inter-Cities Fairs Cup, the predecessor of the UEFA Cup, in 1967 in the final matches against Leeds United (2–0, 0–0) after previous manager Branko Zebec left club.

 From 1971 he worked in the Bundesliga again, this time for FC Schalke 04, winning the DFB-Pokal in 1972 and becoming runner-up in the league.

 In 1975 Horvat moved to Rot-Weiss Essen, he stayed there until September 1976.

 In the beginning of the 1978–1979 Horvat returned to Schalke but due to the team's bad performances and an embarrassing derby loss against Bochum he was fired in March.
 Thereupon Horvat finished his managing career.

+Later life

+In 2004 he received the Croatian Olympic Committee's Matija Ljubek Award.

+Horvat died on 27 August 2012, aged 86, while on vacation at his family's holiday home in Njivice on the island of Krk.